Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Portugal and from Calgary.
+I'm losing my edge to the kids from Tonga and from Cairo.

 But I was there.